New Literacies Group

 Announcements

-Edwards, L., Ferrara, F., & Moore-Russo, D. (Eds.) (in press).
+Edwards, L., Ferrara, F., & Moore-Russo, D. (Eds.)
+(2014).
 Emerging Perspectives on Gesture and Embodiment in Mathematics.
 In the series International Perspectives on Mathematics Education - Cognition, Equity & Society.
 Charlotte, NC: Information Age Publishing.
-Development view available at this link.
+Available for purchase online.

 Taking a close look at multimodal composing as an essential new literacy in schools, this volume draws from contextualized case studies across educational contexts to provide detailed portraits of teachers and students at work in classrooms and to elaborate key issues in transforming classrooms with student multimodal composing, including changes in teachers, teaching, and learning.
 Read More…